 Format and Submission

-All coursework must be typed and double-spaced, using 12-point Palatino/Palatino Linotype or Times New Roman font, with one-inch page margins and, if requested electronically, saved in Microsoft Word .doc or .docx format.
+All coursework must be typed and double-spaced, using 12-point Palatino/Palatino Linotype or Times New Roman font, with one-inch page margins and, if requested electronically, saved in Microsoft Word .docx format.
 All work must be formatted in Chicago style (including matter such as page numbers, student name, date, etc.).
 In addition to fulfilling other content expectations, the body text must meet the minimum length requirement to be accepted as complete.

 Students must be prepared to participate in discussions: participation is a course requirement.
 This entails students having read, annotated, and thought about the complete assignment carefully before class starts.
 Furthermore, students must bring their copy of drafts to every draft workshop.
 Because draft workshops involve closely examining drafts, if students do not have their drafts then they are not prepared for class, even if they have read the assignment, and they may be marked absent.